 The Huntington encompasses 207 acres of land in Southern California's San Gabriel Valley, amid a diverse botanical collection of rare plants, shrubs, and mature trees.
 While The Huntington does not function as a wildlife center, the lush landscape does provide a natural habitat for many birds – including red-shouldered hawks, California quail, Canada geese, and barn owls.
 Along with three different species of squirrels, it is not uncommon to see raccoons, possums, and, occasionally, coyotes on the property.

-Although the koi fish are not native to The Huntington, they are very much a part of the Huntington experience, populating our Lily Ponds, Japanese Garden stream, and Chinese garden lake.
-Visitors are asked not to approach or feed them, or any of the many other animal species they might encounter on the property.
-All wild animals may carry disease; for your safety, please keep a respectful distance.
+Koi fish are not native to The Huntington, however, they are very much a part of the Huntington experience, populating our Lily Ponds, Japanese Garden stream, and Chinese garden lake.
+Please do not approach or feed them, and keep a respectful distance.

 Coyotes are part of the historic landscape of Southern California and have become established in large numbers in urban areas all over the Los Angeles basin.
 They were here long before the area was settled.
 But, like any wild animal, they should be viewed with caution.
 We know of no instances in which coyotes, primarily nocturnal, have acted aggressively toward Huntington visitors or staff.
 However, as a safety precaution we have found it necessary to engage a private animal control firm in a regular program to have them removed from the property.
 If you see a coyote on the Huntington grounds, please alert one of our security guards.
 Do not attempt to approach or feed the animal.